What is an electrical substation?

 However, in case the main bus bar is repaired or there is a defect in it, it can be maintained by moving the supply continuity of the circuit to the additional bus bar.
 For voltages above 33kV, a duplicate bus-bar system is often used.
 Two 66KV incoming lines can be connected to the bus bar by a bus bar connector.
 Two 11KV outgoing lines are connected to the bus bars via transformers (66KV/11KV) and circuit breakers.

 A modern power system consists of a bunch of valuable components.
-An electrical power line carries a large current in a thousand amperes and very high voltage.
+An electrical power line carries a large current of a thousand amperes and very high voltage.
 Basically, an Instrument transformer is used to measure the current and voltage of the electrical power lines.
 There are two types of instrument transformer

 - CT (Current Transformer)